$A_\infty$ Algebras from Slightly Broken Higher Spin Symmetries: First Order Deformation

 \esubeqs where $a,b,c$ are elements of $A_{-1}$ and $u,v,w\in A_0$.
 It is easy to see that \eqref{formA} and \eqref{formA} are solutions.
 These two solutions are equivalent via an $A_\infty$ change of variables, which at this order is $m_3\rightarrow m_3+\delta f$, for $f(a,u)=\phi_1(a,u)$.

 More generally, the first equation \eqref{mostimp} seems to be the most important one.
-Its solution correspond to the second Hochschild cohomology group $HH^2 (A,\mathcal{M})$, where $\mathcal{M}$ is $\mathrm{Hom}(M,M)$ endowed with the natural bimodule structure (in our case $M\sim A_0$).
+Its nontrivial solutions correspond to the second Hochschild cohomology group $HH^2 (A,\mathcal{M})$, where $\mathcal{M}$ is $\mathrm{Hom}(M,M)$ endowed with the natural bimodule structure (in our case $M\sim A_0$).
 If $A_{-1}\sim A_1$ is the polynomial Weyl algebra on two generators, then $HH^3(A_1, N)=0$ for any bimodule $N$ as the enveloping algebra $A_1^e$ admits a projective resolution of length 2.
 This means that the deformations are unobstructed.
-The same is true for the matrix algebras $\mathrm{Mat}_n(A_1)$ acting on the bimodule $\mathrm{Mat}_n(A_1)$ (the algebras $A_1$ and $\mathrm{Mat}_n(A_1)$ are Morita equivalent).
+The same holds true for the matrix algebras $\mathrm{Mat}_n(A_1)$ acting on the bimodule $\mathrm{Mat}_n(A_1)$ (the algebras $A_1$ and $\mathrm{Mat}_n(A_1)$ are Morita equivalent).